apache/mesos/docs/configuration.md

 **Important Options**

 If you have special compilation requirements, please refer to `./configure --help` when configuring Mesos.
 Additionally, the documentation lists only a subset of the options.
-A definitive source for which flags your version of Mesos supports can be found by running the binary with the flag `--help`, for example `bin/mesos-master --help`.
+A definitive source for which flags your version of Mesos supports can be found by running the binary with the flag `--help`, for example `mesos-master --help`.

 ## Master and Slave Options